Eric Scott (actor)

-Eric Scott (born Eric Scott Magat; October 20, 1958, in Los Angeles, California, United States) is an American actor whose best known role is as Ben Walton, which he first played in the television film The Homecoming: A Christmas Story (1971), and in the series it inspired, The Waltons.
+Eric Scott (born Eric Scott Magat; October 20, 1958, in Los Angeles, California, United States) is an American actor who is best known for his role as Ben Walton, which he first played in the television film The Homecoming: A Christmas Story (1971) and then in the series it inspired, The Waltons.

 He was briefly married to actress Karey Louis.
-His second marriage was to Theresa Fargo, the mother of his daughter Ashley, until her death from acute myelomonocytic leukemia on November 5, 1992, not long after Ashley's birth.
-She had developed the disease during her pregnancy.
+His second marriage was to Theresa Fargo, the mother of his daughter Ashley, until her death from acute myelomonocytic leukemia on November 5, 1992.
+Fargo developed the disease during her pregnancy, and died not long after Ashley's birth.

 In March 2000, Scott married Cynthia (Cindy) Ullman Wolfen.
 They have a daughter, Emma, born in 2001, and a son, Jeremy, who was born in 2004.

 Today, Scott owns Chase Messengers, a parcel delivery service, in Encino, California.